dimroc/blog/_posts/2014-09-29-etl-language-showdown.md

 tags: ruby elixir golang scala
 ---

-How do the following languages stack up when running an ETL against ~40M tweets?
+How do the following languages stack up when running an extract, transform, and load (ETL) against ~40M tweets?
 Read on to find out more.

 * [Ruby, JRuby, and Parallel](https://www.ruby-lang.org/en/news/2013/12/25/ruby-2-1-0-is-released/)
 * [Golang 1.2](http://golang.org/) - Imperative